 Maine – Rockland

-Rockland is a coastal town in Maine widely known for its lobster shipping industry.
+Rockland is a coastal town in Maine widely known for its lobster shipping industry and is one of best small towns in America to visit.
 It’s small but vibrant and there’s never a shortage of things to see and do!
 Spend a day in the sun at Sandy Beach followed by an evening of delicious food and drink at one of the fabulous restaurants.

 The Center for Maine Contemporary Arts, Maine Lighthouse Museum, Project Puffin Visitor Center and Sail Power and Steam Museum are some of the popular museums in the town.
 Rockland Breakwater Lighthouse and Georges River Land Trust are also amazing places to explore.

 Ellicott City in Maryland has everything including history, art, outdoor fun and ghosts.
 It has a long history dating back to the late 1700s so one would expect many museums, such as B&O Ellicott City Station Museum and Benjamin Banneker Historical Park and Museum.